7 Ways to Crush Your Student Debt

 Got a student loan tip to share?
 Leave it in the comments section below.

-Derrick Lilly is the Illinois CPA Society’s publications manager and assistant editor of INSIGHT Magazine.
+Derrick Lilly is the Illinois CPA Society’s assistant director, communications and publications, and editor of INSIGHT Magazine.
 Derrick is an avid actions sports enthusiast.
 When he’s not riding some sort of wheeled contraption, he enjoys music, photography and investing.
 Thankfully, he has a high credit rating and no student loan debt.